hackclub/hackclub/workshops/NeuralNetFromScratch/README.md

 Output:
 Something close to 1, for example `[0.99358931]`

+Note that the output will never be exactly 1, the reason for this is simple... neural networks will never have 100% certainty.

 # Why Are We Getting This Output?

 The neural network learns that if the inputs are [1,1,1], [1,0,1], or [1,0,0] that the output is 1, and otherwise 0.